areebabano/GIAIC-Exams-Preperation/README.md

 # GIAIC-Exams-Preperation
-In this repository we are practicing syntax,type and assignability error , let and const in typescript.
+In this repository we are practicing syntax,type and assignability error , variables(let,const) and strong typing and type inferrence in typescript.